Elective surgery

 By contrast, an urgent surgery is one that can wait until the patient is medically stable, but should generally be done within 2 days, and an emergency surgery is one that must be performed without delay; the patient has no choice other than immediate surgery if permanent disability or death is to be avoided.
+Many surgeries can be performed as either elective or emergency surgeries, depending on the patient's needs.

+Description

+An elective surgery or elective procedure (from the eligere, meaning to choose) is a surgery that does not involve a medical emergency and is scheduled in advance.
+Semi-elective surgery is a surgery that must be done to preserve the patient's life, but does not need to be performed immediately.

 Types

+Elective

-Most surgeries necessary for medical reasons are elective, that is, scheduled at a time to suit the surgeon, hospital, and patient.
+Most surgical medical treatments are elective, that is, scheduled at a time to suit the surgeon, hospital, and patient.
 These include inguinal hernia surgery, cataract surgery, mastectomy for breast cancer, and the donation of a kidney by a living donor.

 Elective surgeries include all optional surgeries performed for non-medical reasons.
 This includes cosmetic surgery, such as facelifts, breast implants, liposuction, and breast reduction, which aim to subjectively improve a patient's physical appearance.
-LASIK procedures can be elective, where a patient weighs the risks against increased quality of life expectations.
-LASIK is currently the top elective surgery in the United States.
+Another optional surgery is LASIK—currently the top elective surgery in the United States—where a patient weighs the risks against increased quality of life expectations.